ejohansens/Vulnerable-APIs/README.md

+# Vulnerable OpenAPI 3.0 Specifications with BOLAs
-Dataset of different vulnerable OpenAPI 3.0 specifications known to have BOLA vulnerabilities.
+Dataset of different vulnerable OpenAPI 3.0 specifications known to have Broken Object Level Authorization (BOLA) vulnerabilities.
+Feel free to use this dataset for testing your tools or learning how to avoid creating APIs that contain these vulnerabilities.
+Specifications are gathered from different GitHub repositories, and I do not take credit for creating them.
 Below is a list of each API and the endpoint corresponding to the BOLA vulnerability:
 | API Name                 | Vulnerable Endpoints                                                                                          |
 |--------------------------|---------------------------------------------------------------------------------------------------------------|